 - get the names and job titles of the people involved

+- make a careful, detailed record of what has happened – including what was said, by whom, with dates and times.
 Think about why you have been discriminated against and on what grounds, for example was there another person of different nationality who was treated more favourably?

 If the person discriminating against you is a landlord, put the complaint in writing, tell them what you want them to do, and give them 21 days to respond.

-Step 3: Complaining to a member organisation or ombudsman
+Complaining to a member organisation or ombudsman

-The Council can fine agents up to £5,000 for not belonging to one of these schemes, or for not displaying which scheme they belong to, or for falsely displaying membership of a scheme which they do not belong to.
+The Council can fine agents up to £5,000 for not belonging to one of these schemes, not displaying which scheme they belong to, or for falsely displaying membership of a scheme which they do not belong to.
 See here for more information

 If the letting agent is a member, you can also complain to:

 Report hate crime